jackythesmurf/FakeOS-mac/README.md

 # FakeOS-macOS

-An interactive browser clone of the dark themed macOS Monterey operating system.
+An interactive browser clone of the macOS Monterey operating system in dark theme.

  ## Introduction